Thurrock

 The town of Grays developed around the brick-making industry which was once of great economic importance to the area and produced spectacular fossils of Ice Age mammals such as mammoth and straight-tusked elephant, lion, brown bear, hyena, rhinoceros, monkey, bison, and beaver.
 The undulating ground in various parts of Grays is the only evidence today of this industry.
 The sunken ground of Grays Park, a disused brick pit purchased by Grays Town Council in 1898, is a good example of this.

-The construction of round church towers (there are six in Essex) came about because of the difficulty of making satisfactory corners with natural unknapped flints.
-Probably the best example of a round tower in Essex is St. Nicholas Church, South Ockendon.
+An example of an unusual building style with a geological connection.
+The construction of round church towers came about because of the difficulty of making satisfactory corners with natural unknapped flints.
+There are six round tower churches in Essex and this is one of the best examples.

 Formerly known as the Metropolitan Works Quarry, the Dolphin Chalk Quarry is situated between Stonehouse Lane and Canterbury Way (the Dartford Tunnel approach road) and contains a cement manufacturing plant and an industrial estate.
-The 20 metre (65 foot) high vertical chalk face that forms the western side of the quarry is the most remarkable chalk cliff in Essex as it shows regularly spaced bands of flint nodules which represent cycles of climate change (Milankovitch climate cycles) during the Cretaceous period some 80 million years ago.
-These flint bands are not present elsewhere in Essex and, due to aspect and differential weathering, are not even clearly visible in the adjoining quarry.
+The 20 metre high vertical chalk face that forms the western side of the quarry is the most remarkable chalk cliff in Essex as it shows regularly spaced bands of flint nodules which represent cycles of climate change (Milankovitch climate cycles) during the Cretaceous period some 80 million years ago.
+These flint bands are better displayed here than anywhere else in Essex and, due to aspect and differential weathering, are not even clearly visible in the adjoining quarry.

 Lakeside Shopping Centre occupies the floor of the former giant Tunnel Cement Works chalk quarry.
 In 1968 the Tunnel Cement Works was the largest in Western Europe with 1,200 employees.
 Steep and vertical faces of chalk are still visible today around the edges of the old quarry with clear bands of flint nodules.
 However, several faces are covered in geotextiles to prevent falling rock and most are fenced off or otherwise inaccessible.
 Currently the best and most accessible chalk face is on the south side, off Motherwell Way (behind IKEA).
 Access is best through the Cliffside Trading Park, open to the public during office hours, where the face can be seen between Units 6 & 7 (TQ 585 780).

-WEST THURROCK.
-Tesco Distribution Centre Quarry (TQ 570 781)
+Tesco Distribution Centre Quarry, West Thurrock (TQ 570 781)

-Tesco’s new distribution centre occupies the southern part of Greenlands Quarry (see under Purfleet) and is accessed from Dolphin Quarry via Dolphin Way through a tunnel under the A1090 (Stonehouse Lane).
-Fine chalk cliffs encircle the building but the cliff on the north side is of particular interest as the top two thirds is coombe rock, a shattered chalk which is direct evidence of extremely cold climate during the last glacial period.
+Tesco’s distribution centre occupies the southern part of Greenlands Quarry and is accessed from Dolphin Quarry via Dolphin Way through a tunnel under the A1090 (Stonehouse Lane).
+Fine chalk cliffs encircle the building but the cliff on the north side is of particular interest as the top third is coombe rock, a shattered chalk which is direct evidence of an extremely cold climate in Thurrock during the last glacial period, about 15,000 years ago.

 The Davy Down Sarsen Stone, near South Ockendon.
 Photo © G.Lucy